 An Evening of Bonfire

 Popularly performed as Holika Dahan, it is an integral part and important activity of Holi.
-It takes place just one day before the Holi (the day of playing of colors).
+It takes place just one day before the Holi (the day of playing with colors).
 People also call it Chhoti Holi.
-Holika Dahan is really a popular tradition of Holi, which is celebrated with much fervor and enthusiasm as symbol of the victory of good over evil.
+Holika Dahan is really a popular tradition of Holi, which is celebrated with much fervor and enthusiasm as a symbol of the victory of good over evil.
 Several legends are related with this ancient tradition.
 Therefore, it is difficult to decide that since how long this ritual is being performed.
 The most popular legend attached to Holika Dahan is about devil sister of wicked king Hirankashyapa.
 His sister was having a blessing of not being burnt by fire.
 She tried to kill his son Prahlad (a great devotee of Lord Narayana) from fire.
 However, she herself burnt in the fire.
 Thus, this ritual is performed as a victory of good over evil.

 Playing with Colors

 On the main day of Holi, people play colors, especially in North India.
 Most of the North Indian states celebrate this festival of colors with complete enthusiasm.
 People take extreme delight in spraying colorful water over each other using pichkari or buckets of it.
 Small balloons filled with colored water are also thrown over each other.
 People also apply colors to each other and give hugs to each other for wishing Holi.

 Along with enjoying a number of activities, preparation of various delicacies is part of Holi celebrations.
 People prepare gujhiya, mathri, malpua and many other traditional delicacies with great joy on the eve of Holi.
 These delicacies are an integral part of Holi celebrations.